ZimmermanGroup/SlaterGPU/README.md

 export OMP_NUM_THREADS=<ngpu>
 ```

-An example for computing the integrals is provided in the
-`examples` folder.
+There are example calculations in `SlaterGPU/examples/` with integral files denoted generally as `INT_ref`.

 Please see LICENSE file for licensing information.